Backblaze + Cloudflare

 Make a new application key for your bucket.
 This will be used as your credentials for the b2 cli

-Make note of the keyID
+Make note of the keyID and applicationKey.
+Keep these secret!

 6. Install B2 CLI